The 26 Best Things to do in Loreto

 The multi-coloured sign in Loreto, Mexico

-Loreto, Mexico, is known for its sleepy town vibes and for being a popular destination with tourists in search of warm weather and coastal views.
-But did you know that that Loreto is also the best place in the world to see blue whales?
-From ancient cave paintings, to historic missions and a wealth of diverse marine life, there are so many things to do in Loreto, it can be hard to fit it all in!
-Read on for a concise list of the best places to visit in Loreto, as well as the top activities, attractions, day trips and meals out to make your visit unforgettable.
-Stick around to the end where we have included an interactive map of Loreto BCS Mexico, as well some frequently asked questions, to make your holiday planning that much easier.
+Loreto, Mexico, is known for its sleepy-town vibes and for being a popular destination with tourists in search of warm weather and coastal views.
+But did you know that Loreto is also the best place in the world to see blue whales?
+From ancient cave paintings to historic missions and a wealth of diverse marine life, there are so many things to do in Loreto, that it can be hard to fit it all in!
+Read on for a concise list of the best places to visit in Loreto, as well as the top activities, attractions, day trips, and restaurants to make your visit unforgettable.
+Stick around to the end where we have included an interactive map of Loreto BCS Mexico, as well as some frequently asked questions, to make your holiday planning that much easier.

-When to go: November-April for pleasant weather, although it can be partly cloudy all year round.
-July-September is very hot and humid but December-February is the busiest period.
+• When: November to April for pleasant weather, although it can be partly cloudy all year round.
+July to September is very hot and humid but December to February is the busiest period.

 A metal sculpture in Loreto, Mexico: four sea lions relax on rocks in the sunshine.